Infrared-Improved Soft-wall AdS/QCD Model for Mesons: IR-improved AdS/QCD Model for Mesons

 and the VEV $v_q$ due to quark condensate is given via the following relation

-which shows the familiar VEV result indicated from the minimal condition of dynamically generated composite Higgs-like potential\cite{DW} after spontaneous chiral symmetry breaking.
-Thus, the IR behavior of 5D mass is found to be
+which shows the familiar formalism of VEV in the Higgs-like mechanism.
+Such a result is consistent with the minimal condition of dynamically generated composite Higgs-like potential in the chiral dynamical model when the chiral symmetry is broken down spontaneously\cite{DW} .
+The IR behavior of 5D conformal mass is found to be

-So far we have described the bulk holographic QCD based on the soft-wall AdS/QCD with appropriate modifications in the IR region for the background dilaton field and the 5D mass and quartic interaction coupling of bulk scalar fields.
+So far we have described the IR-improved soft-wall AdS/QCD for mesons with appropriate modifications in the IR region for the background dilaton field and the 5D conformal mass and quartic interaction coupling of bulk scalar fields.